3lvis/Sync/README.md

 ```

 Logging updates is a bit more complicated since this changes don't get propagated to the main context.
 But if you want an example on how to do this, you can check the AppNet example, [the change notifications demo is in the Networking file](https://github.com/hyperoslo/Sync/blob/master/AppNet/Networking.swift#L27-L57).

+If you're using Swift to be able to use `NSNotificationCenter` your class should be a subclass of `NSObject` or similar.

 #### Crash on NSParameterAssert